 Note that because the DAT routine has to be updated each time a new leap second is announced, there will inevitably be out-of-date copies in circulation, both in source form and inside object libraries.
-Applications that call DAT must therefore be relinked occasionally, and moreover using object libraries known to have been rebuilt from up-to-date SOFA source code.
+Applications that call DAT, or that call SOFA routines that themselves call DAT, must therefore be relinked occasionally, using object libraries known to have been rebuilt from up-to-date SOFA source code.
 Rudimentary checks inside the DAT routine do at least protect against too large a gap between the nominated date and when the DAT source code was last changed.

-However, a better solution for operational systems is to develop a local file-based method, eliminating the need to call DAT.
-When this is done, DAT can still play an important role during development, as a source of test data.
-If such an application uses the SOFA time transformation routines, which themselves call the DAT routine, its own file-based capabilities can be used to recognize when relinking has become necessary.
+However, a better solution for operational systems is to develop a local file or network based scheme, removing any dependence on the SOFA-supplied DAT.
+To facilitate this, in the special case of the DAT routine the standard SOFA licensing rules are relaxed: users are entitled to implement their own iau_DAT subroutine as part of an application that complies with SOFA rules.
+When this approach is taken, the SOFA-supplied version can still play a useful role as a source of reliable test data.